peak050423/fullstack-engineer-portfolio/README.md

 5. Once your bot is created, BotFather will send you a **Token**.
 Save this token, as you will need it for your environment variables (e.g., `TELEGRAM_BOT_TOKEN`).
 6. To get your chat ID:
    - Open your bot in Telegram and send it a message.
    - Visit the following URL in your browser, replacing `BOT_TOKEN` with your actual bot token:
      `https://api.telegram.org/bot<BOT_TOKEN>/getUpdates`
    - Look for the `chat` object in the response, which contains your **chat ID** (you can use this value for `TELEGRAM_CHAT_ID`).

-## Fetching Blog from dev.to

-To display your blog posts from dev.to on the portfolio:

-1. Set your `devUsername` in the `utils/data.js` file to your dev.to username.
-2. The application will automatically fetch your latest blog posts and display them in the **BLOG** section.
-3. Ensure your blogs are publicly visible on dev.to, and the application will fetch them using the dev.to API.

 ---